 To receive a national honour is not only a substantial recognition for the individual, but also demonstrates the contribution of governance to education on the national stage.

 What makes a strong candidate?

-A strong candidate is someone whom has delivered outstanding governance in their school, group of schools, local authority area or wider community.
-You'll be able to show how their work has had a wider positive impact and at what level this has been.
+If you know of an individual who should be recognised for their work, then why not consider nominating them for an honour?
+Anyone can make the nomination for a national honour but it helps if you can give a good overview of your nominee's work over time and demonstrate the wider positive impact of their work.
+You will need to be able to show how their work has had a wider positive impact and at what level this has been.
 For example, at local, regional or national level.
 Nominations should include examples and evidence to support these statements.

 How to make the nomination